 On 21 May 2009 he was installed as the 11th Archbishop of Westminster following the retirement of Cardinal Cormac Murphy-O'Connor.
 He was elected President of the Catholic Bishops' Conference of England and Wales by unanimous acclamation on 30 April 2009.

-He received the Pallium in Rome from Pope Benedict XVI on 29 June 2009, the Feast of Saint Peter and Paul.
+He received the Pallium in Rome from Pope Benedict XVI on 29 June 2009, the Feast of Saints Peter and Paul.

-On 22nd February 2014, he received the red hat of a Cardinal from Pope Francis in St Peter's Basilica in Rome.
-He was designated the titular Church of St. Alphonsus Liguori, a neo-Gothic church that is looked after by the Redemptorists.
+On 22 February 2014, he was created Cardinal Priest by Pope Francis in St Peter's Basilica in Rome.
+He was designated the titular Church of St Alphonsus Liguori, a neo-Gothic church that is in the care of the Redemptorists.
 It is best known for housing the icon of Our Lady of Perpetual Help, a gift given to the Redemptorists by Pope Pius IX in 1866.